 Until his retirement in 2011, Vander Ploeg was a Senior Managing Director of Evercore Partners.
 Prior to Evercore, he served as Vice Chairman of Investment Banking and Head of Consumer Industries for Merrill Lynch & Co.
 Vander Ploeg is a board member of the Stanford University Center to Support Excellence in Teaching (CSET).
 He is a former director of Okabena Company, the investment company of the Dayton Family, founders of Target Corporation and is a director of Dawson Geophysical Company.
 Vander Ploeg has an M.B.A. from the University of Chicago, a B.A. from Macalester College, where he is a former Trustee and Board Chair, and is currently undertaking a master’s degree in Liberal Arts at Stanford University.

 Na'ilah Suad Nasir is the sixth President of the Spencer Foundation.

-She was a faculty member at the University of California, Berkeley from 2008-2017 where she served as Vice-Chancellor of Equity and Inclusion at UC Berkeley from November 2015.
-Nasir earned her PhD in Educational Psychology at UCLA in 2000, and was a member of the faculty in the School of Education at Stanford University from 2000 – 2008.
+Na’ilah Suad Nasir is the sixth President of the Spencer Foundation, which invests in education research that cultivates learning and transforms lives.
+From 2008-2019, she held a faculty appointment at the University of California, Berkeley, where she also served as Vice-Chancellor of Equity and Inclusion.
+Nasir earned her PhD in Education Psychology at UCLA and was a member of the faculty in the School of Education at Stanford University.
 Her work focuses on issues of race, culture, learning, and identity.
 She is the author of Racialized Identities: Race and Achievement for African-American Youth and has published numerous scholarly articles.
 Nasir is a member of the National Academy of Education and a fellow of the American Educational Research Association (AERA).
-In 2016 she was the recipient of the AERA Division G Mentoring Award.

 Pam Grossman is the Dean of the Graduate School of Education and the George and Diane Weiss Professor of Education at the University of Pennsylvania.